calamares/calamares/ci/HACKING.md

 * Function and class definitions have their braces on separate lines.
 * A function implementation's return type is on its own line.
 * `CamelCase.{cpp,h}` style file names.
+* Lambdas are preferrably indented to a 4-space tab, even when passed as an argument to functions.

 Example:
 ```